HalftimeHarry/Fli-Golf-Collaboration/Docs/Tee-Box.md

 Consider the weight of the structure for transport and assembly needs; it may require multiple people to safely move and set up.
 Detailed Drawings
 For a professional blueprint with precise measurements and detailed drawings, it's recommended to consult with a carpenter or an engineer.
 They can take this overview and create detailed, to-scale blueprints suitable for construction, ensuring all safety and structural integrity standards are met.

+To calculate the cost of materials for your tee boxes, we need to determine the quantities required based on the dimensions provided.
+Let's break it down:

+Cedar Dog-Ear Fence Picket (19/32 in.
+D x 5-1/2 in.
+W x 6 ft.
+H):

+Dimensions: 19/32 inch depth, 5-1/2 inches width, 6 feet height Cost per piece: $6.72
+Quantity needed:
+For the frame: You need four pieces for the length and four pieces for the width of each tee box.
+So, a total of 8 pieces per tee box.
+Total cost for the frame per tee box: 8 pieces x $6.72 = $53.76 Prime Board (2 in. x 4 in. x 12 ft.):

+Dimensions: 2 inches depth, 4 inches width, 12 feet length Cost per piece: $6.05 (for 100 or more pieces) Quantity needed:
+For support braces: You'll need additional lumber for support braces.
+Let's assume you'll need four braces per tee box.
+Total cost for support braces per tee box: 4 pieces x $6.05 = $24.20 Artificial Turf:

+You haven't provided the dimensions or cost per square foot of the artificial turf.
+Please provide this information so we can calculate the cost accurately.
+Once we have the cost of the artificial turf per square foot and the total square footage required, we can calculate the total cost for the turf.
+Then, we can sum up the costs of all materials to get the total cost per tee box.
+Let me know the cost and dimensions of the artificial turf so we can proceed with the calculations.